Chimney Repair Guide

 If you notice any cracks in your chimney crown, you should fix these as soon as possible.
 This isn't too difficult of a job and could be done as a DIY project.
 However, you will need to make sure you take the appropriate safety precautions.

 The best method of repair is to use sealant to fill in any cracks and secure the crown.
-Large cracks should be filled with patching cement or silicone caulk.
+Large cracks should be filled with patching cement or high-temperature silicone caulk.

 Grey chimney blue sky